Skip to main content

 1. The target website is slow

 Some websites have very slow response times, especially under load or in certain geographic regions.
-Fix: Retry the request.
-Use the status endpoint to poll the job result instead of waiting for a synchronous response.
+Fix: Raise FetchConfig(timeout=...) (ms), or rerun with a different country to route through a faster region.

 2. The page has too much content

 Very large pages (e.g., pages with thousands of products or articles) take longer to process.
-Fix: Narrow your prompt to target a specific section of the page, or use SmartCrawler with a depth and page limit.
+Fix: Narrow your prompt to target a specific section of the page, or use crawl.start with max_depth and max_pages limits to split the work.

 3. JavaScript rendering takes too long

 Pages that rely heavily on JavaScript, lazy loading, or infinite scroll may time out while waiting for content to appear.
-Fix: Use the wait_ms parameter to give the page additional time to load before extraction begins.
+Fix: Use FetchConfig(mode="js", wait=3000) to give the page time to load, and tune scrolls for lazy-loaded content.

 )